Gnothenat-The-Wizard/BDO-Market-Tools/README.md

 ## User details
 In order to use this tool you need to set some details that will allow the tool to make requests to the Markets API on your behalf.
+In general it is not a good idea to share these details as with them someone could empty you marketplace by selling all items.
+Then, buying items and relisting them for less silver to drain your marketplace of silver.